prefix-dev/rattler-build/README.md

 ### Installation

-You can grab a prerelease version of `rattler-build` from the Github Releases.
+You can grab a prerelease version of `rattler-build` from the [Github Releases](https://github.com/prefix-dev/rattler-build/releases/).

+### Documentation

+We have extensive documentation for `rattler-build`.
+You can find the [book here](https://prefix-dev.github.io/rattler-build).

 ### Usage